ngduc/awesome-stellar/README.md

 # awesome-stellar
-awesome resources about Stellar ecosystem
+Awesome resources about Stellar ecosystem.

 ### For Developers